hotdoy/grav-theme-wheat/docs/03-setting-up-a-domain-on-localhost.md

-# Setting up a domain on your localhost (XAMPP)
+# Setting up a domain on your localhost (NEEDS TO BE UPDATED)

-While this is totally optional, I strongly suggest that you setup a domain on your localhost (and virtualhost) using XAMPP.
+While this is totally optional, I strongly suggest that you setup a domain on your localhost.
 This will allow you to work in a more realistic environment and prevent URL shenanigans while in development.

 ## Adding a domain to your localhost